xiangyupan/CNEReg/README.md

 # 2. Processing data

-# (1) The "heatmap&PCA of Chromatin accessibility.R" script was used to draw the correlation heatmap and PCA for chromatin accessibility.
+# (1) The "heatmap&PCA_of_Chromatin_accessibility.R" script was used to draw the correlation heatmap and PCA for chromatin accessibility.
-`Rscript heatmap&PCA of Chromatin accessibility.R openness_RUMEN.csv heatmap of Chromatin accessibility.pdf PCA of Chromatin accessibility.pdf`
+The input file "openness_RUMEN.csv" is the normalized openness matrix of each active-RSCNEs of each time point.
+`Rscript heatmap&PCA_of_Chromatin_accessibility.R openness_RUMEN.csv heatmap_of_Chromatin_accessibility.pdf PCA_of_Chromatin_accessibility.pdf`
 # (2) The "heatmap&PCA of Gene Expression.R" script was used to draw the correlation heatmap and PCA for gene expression.
+The input file "RNA-seq_RUMEN.csv" is the gene FPKM matrix file of rumen and esophagus during development.
+The input file "sif.xlsx" stored the batch effect info.
-`Rscript heatmap&PCA of Gene Expression.R RNA-seq_RUMEN.csv sif.xlsx [If batch effects are needed to be considered] heatmap of Gene expression.pdf  PCA of Gene expression.pdf`
+`Rscript heatmap&PCA of Gene Expression.R RNA-seq_RUMEN.csv sif.xlsx heatmap_of_Gene_expression.pdf  PCA_of_Gene_expression.pdf`
 # (3) The "functional influence_upstream.R" script was used to calculate the functional influence of active-RSCNEs in the TTF upstream network.
 The input file "ATAC_average.xlsx" is the accessibility level of each active-RSCNE at each time point.
 The input file "RNA_average.xlsx"  is the gene expression level of each TF at each time point.